 Rocky Mountain National Park

-Grand Lake, Colo. is the West Entrance Town to RMNP
+Enter the Park at Grand Lake, the West Entrance

 Grand Lake is located just one mile from the West Entrance of the Park.
 Home to Grand Lake, the largest and deepest natural alpine lake in the state.